pranithasurya/ANDPRASDE001/README.md

 ## How to run the program:
-- run the command "python expedia_fb_posts_parser"
+- run the command "python expedia_fb_posts_parser.py"

 The above command scrapes the expedia fb page and downloads top 8 posts into posts.json file